Banana Cream Cheesecake

 - In a medium bowl, whisk the egg yolks together and set aside.

-- Add the heavy cream, sugar, vanilla extract and banana extract to a large saucepan and heat over medium heat until warm.
+- Add the 1/2 cup of heavy cream, sugar, vanilla extract and banana extract to a large saucepan and heat over medium heat until warm.

 - Remove the cream mixture from heat and slowly pour the hot cream into the eggs to temper them.